-She began her career with the FSRS as a lab technician working on the 4VsW Sentinel Project in 1998 and has gradually gained more responsibility until reaching her current position as Research Biologist.
-She has a background in biology with a BSC in Biology from Dalhousie University (1993), and a keen interest in science and marine science in particular.
+Shannon Scott Tibbetts first became aware of the Fishermen and Scientists Research Society after completing her BSc in Aquaculture from the NSAC in 1998.
+She began on a volunteer basis and welcomed the opportunity to join the team once a position became available.
+She began her career with the FSRS as a lab technician working on the 4VsW Sentinel Project in 1998 and has gradually gained more responsibility until reaching her current position as the Director of Operations.
+She has a background in biology with a BSc in Biology from Dalhousie University (1993), and a keen interest in science and marine science in particular.
 Shannon is a full time mother of two growing boys and enjoys spending time outdoors with them and her husband; an animal nutritionist.
 Contact Shannon here.

 Brandon Fitzgerald – Senior Fisheries Technician

 Micayla Dorey- Fisheries Technician